HR TECHNOLOGY CONSULTANTS / CERTIFIED BUSINESS PARTNERS WITH iCIMS, INFINITE, AND PHENOM PEOPLE

 • Ghosting candidates instead of engaging with them personally or in a timely fashion.

-• Great talent being overlooked because of an over-reliance on automated screening tools or inflexible scoring criteria.
+• Overlooking great talent by relying on automated screening tools or inflexible scoring criteria.

-• Poor execution of strategic goals because business processes are tailored to the technology instead of selecting technology and designing workflows that enhances those processes.
+• Poor execution of strategic goals due to business processes tailored to the technology, instead of selecting technology and designing workflows that enhance those processes.

 • Inaccurate or outdated candidate information, resulting in data integrity problems and a lack of actionable business intelligence.

-• Lengthy, complex applications that candidates away instead of engaging them.
+• Lengthy, complex applications that candidates avoid instead of engaging with them.
 An application taking more than 10-15 minutes significantly reduces candidate conversion rates.

 Technology should make recruitment easier, but it can’t replace the human connection.
 Candidates want engagement; they want to feel seen, heard, and valued.
-If your process prioritizes efficiency at the cost of candidate experience, you’re missing the point.
+You’re missing the point if your process prioritizes efficiency at the cost of candidate experience.
 With the proliferation of AI tools, candidate experience matters more than ever.
-Smart organizations can differentiate themselves from their competition with an engagement-centric approach.
+Innovative organizations can differentiate themselves from their competition with an engagement-centric approach.
 Simplicity wins; the more complex and unengaging your hiring process, the more friction you create for candidates and recruiters.

 So, Where Do We Go from Here?